 Due to government guidelines, Heart of England School closed on March 23rd 2020.

-The school remained open for the children of key workers and vulnerable students.
-The sixth for was open for the vulnerable students in year 12 who were struggling to access the work remotely.
+In January 2021 the school was closed again due to government guidelines.
+Staff held lessons on Microsoft teams, with the majority of lessons being live lessons.
+The school remained open for children of key workers and vulnerable students in this cohort who were struggling to access the work remotely.

-Predicted grades have been calculated using summative assessment data from year 12 and a year 13 assessment when the students returned from lockdown.
-Subject teachers have also allowed for a further year of study, with the knowledge that students missed 3 months of face to face support and their Year 12 mock examinations which would normally form a large part of their predicted grade.
+Predicted grades have been calculated using summative assessment data from year 12, mock examinations, both in year 12 and the start of year 13.
+Subject teachers have also allowed for a further year of study, with the knowledge that students missed 3 months of face to face support.